storybookjs/react-native/docs/src/pages/configurations/theming/index.md

 ## Create a theme quickstart

-The `storybook/theming` is build using TypeScript, so this should help create a valid theme for typescript users.
+The `storybook/theming` is built using TypeScript, so this should help create a valid theme for typescript users.
 The types are part of the package itself.

 The easiest way to customize Storybook to generate a new theme using `create()`.
 This function includes shorthands for the most common theme variables.
 Here's how to use it.